trigaten/Learn_Prompting/docs/basics/chatbot_basics.md

 Thus far, this course has mostly used GPT-3 for examples.
 GPT-3 is a LLM that has no memory.
 When you ask it a question (a prompt), it does not remember anything that you have previously asked it.
 In contrast, chatbots like [ChatGPT](http://chat.openai.com) are able to **remember your conversation history**.
 This can be useful for applications such as customer service or simply if you want to have a conversation with a LLM!

 Just like GPT-3, chatbots can answer questions, provide summaries, analysis, and write text or code.
 The real value of chatbots is only accessible when you use good prompts.
-In this article, we’ll explore some basic methods for how to better utilize chatbots, such as using style guidance, descriptors, and priming.
+In this article, we’ll explore some basic methods for how to better utilize chatbots, such as using style guidance, descriptors, and priming [^a].

 ## Modifying Your Prompt